quantenschaum/nautical_almanac/README.md

 I own a copy of the Paracay Nautical Almanac 2021 and some preview pages other year are available online.
 The `daily-pages-yyyy-mm-dd.txt` files contain data from these sources for reference and can automatically be compared to calculated values using `test.py` (WIP).

-Currently, the computed values of GHA/SHA and Dec agree with those published in the commercial almanac within 0.1' except the GHA of the sun which is up to 0.2' off (unclear why).
-GHA of Aries and SHA And Dec of the Stars match exactly.
+Currently, the computed values of GHA/SHA and Dec agree with those published in the commercial almanac within 0.1' except the GHA of the sun which is up to 0.2' systematically off (unclear why).
+GHA of Aries and SHA and Dec of the stars match exactly, moon and planets match exactly for the majority of the values.

+The values also agree with those computed by SkyAlmanac (the routines are effectively the same).
+The SkyAlmanac is also off on the sun's values.